ChrstphrHll/npc_gen/students/Favroe Kythaela.md

 ---
 ### Description
 - 3rd year Gnome Ranger in Treskal
-- curly grey hair that's geled back, Green eyes, and Pale skin
+- short straight green hair that's plain, Green eyes, and Pale skin
 - Is Tough and Meretricious, and has Live and Let Live as their ideal

 ### Organizations